bparanj/crystal/security/linux/kernel.md

    - Ensures secure operations by isolating processes and managing user privileges.

 ### Sources:
-- **Operating Systems: Design and Implementation** by Andrew S. Tanenbaum: Provides a historical context and technical details on operating system design, including the kernel.
+- **Operating Systems: Design and Implementation** by Andrew S. Tanenbaum: Provides a historical context and technical details on operating system design,  the kernel.
 - **Understanding the Linux Kernel** by Daniel P. Bovet and Marco Cesati: Offers in-depth technical insights into the Linux kernel and its functions.
-- **The Linux Programming Interface** by Michael Kerrisk: Discusses various aspects of Linux, including kernel interaction and system calls.
+- **The Linux Programming Interface** by Michael Kerrisk: Discusses various aspects of Linux,  kernel interaction and system calls.

 ## Exporting Data